andregalastri/galastri-framework-updates/README.md

 # galastri-framework-updates
-Repository of updates of Galastri Framework
+Updates of Galastri Framework.
+This repository is mainly used by the new updater of the framework.